frconor-ebook/meditations/_posts/2025-12-11-at-st-josephs-side.md

 Christ was to be born defenseless, in need of a father who would protect Him and teach Him the things that all fathers have to teach their sons.

-The essence and ultimate meaning of Joseph\'s life had to lie in the fulfillment of his mission as Mary\'s husband and the father of Jesus.
-He\'s a model for all fathers in the world.
+The essence and ultimate meaning of Joseph's life had to lie in the fulfillment of his mission as Mary's husband and the father of Jesus.
+He's a model for all fathers in the world.

-He was born into the world to act as the father of Jesus and to be Mary\'s most chaste husband, in the same way that every person who comes into the world has a specific vocation from God, in which is rooted the whole meaning of their life.
+He was born into the world to act as the father of Jesus and to be Mary's most chaste husband, in the same way that every person who comes into the world has a specific vocation from God, in which is rooted the whole meaning of their life.

 When the angel revealed to him the mystery of the virgin birth of Jesus, Joseph fully accepted his vocation, to which he was to remain faithful until death.

-So, at Joseph\'s side, we can learn a lot about fidelity to our calling, the specific circumstances where God has placed us, with the sort of challenges or contradictions or difficulties that form part and parcel of every family vocation.
+So, at Joseph's side, we can learn a lot about fidelity to our calling, the specific circumstances where God has placed us, with the sort of challenges or contradictions or difficulties that form part and parcel of every family vocation.

 The worldly mission of Joseph was to head the Holy Family.
 His whole glory and happiness lay in his knowing how to understand what God wanted of him and in his having faithfully carried it out to the end.

 Today in our prayer, let us contemplate Joseph at the side of the Blessed Virgin, who is with child and soon to give birth to her only begotten Son.
-Let us resolve to spend the time of Christmas at St. Joseph\'s side, a place as unnoticed as it is privileged.
+Let us resolve to spend the time of Christmas at St. Joseph's side, a place as unnoticed as it is privileged.

 In his Commentary on the Holy Rosary, St. Josemaría says, "How good Joseph is!
 He treats me like a son.
 He even forgives me if I take the Child in my arms and spend hour after hour saying loving things to him!"
 (Josemaría Escrivá, *The Holy Rosary*, Third Joyful Mystery).

 St. Augustine says that Joseph "not only claims the name of father, but he has a greater claim to it than any other" (St. Augustine, *Sermon 51,26*).

 "How was he a father?" he says.
 "All the more effectively, the more chaste the paternity.
 Some thought that he was the father of Our Lord Jesus Christ in the same way as other fathers, who beget sons of the flesh and do not receive them only as the fruit of a spiritual love.
 This is why St. Luke says: 'he was thought to be the father of Jesus' (Luke 3:23).
 Why only thought to be?
 Because thought and human judgment refer to what is usual among men.
-And Our Lord was not born of Joseph\'s seed.
+And Our Lord was not born of Joseph's seed.
 Yet of the piety and love of Joseph a son---who was the Son of God---was born to him of the Virgin Mary" (*ibid*.).

 St. Joseph was deeply in love with Our Lady.
 Another writer says, "He must have loved her so much and with such generosity of heart that when he learned of her desire to preserve the consecration she had made to God, he agreed to marry her.
 He would rather renounce having children than live apart from the woman he loved" (Federico Suarez, *Joseph of Nazareth*).